syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Localization.md

 For example, to set the culture as French, the file should be named as **Syncfusion.SfDataGrid.XForms.fr-FR.resx**.

-Based on the language, set the appropriate equivalent text to the static texts in the .resx file.
+Based on the language, set the appropriate equivalent text to the static text in the .resx file.

 N> You should create and add separate .resx files for the individual languages.